dhafer-H-S/dhafer-H-S/README.md

 <h2 align="left">Hi 👋!
-My name is Dhafer hamza sfaxi and I'm a Machine Learning Software Engineer from tunisia </h2>
+My name is Dhafer hamza sfaxi and I'm a student in Machine Learning and Software Engineering from tunisia </h2>